thingsboard/thingsboard.github.io/docs/user-guide/install/cluster/aws-microservices-setup.md

 ## Step 8.
 Configure HTTPS (Optional)

 Use [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) to create or import SSL certificate.
-After creation/import you'll need to uncomment the 'alb.ingress.kubernetes.io/certificate-arn' setting and paste certificate's ARN instead of **YOUR_CERTIFICATE_ARN** in the `routes.yml` file:
+After creation/import you'll need to uncomment the 'alb.ingress.kubernetes.io/certificate-arn' setting and paste certificate's ARN instead of **YOUR_HTTPS_CERTIFICATE_ARN** in the `routes.yml` file:

 ```yaml
 ...